Planned community: Taiwan

-After losing the Chinese Civil War, the central government of China and its government forces had retreated to the former Qing province and later Japanese colony of the island of Taiwan, which was still a Japanese territory under Allied occupation.
+After losing the Chinese Civil War, the central government of China and its government forces retreated to the former Qing province and later Japanese colony of the island of Taiwan, which was still a Japanese territory under Allied occupation.
 As a result, Nationalist forces constructed several military dependents' villages that were intended to be temporary housing for party members and their families to regain Mainland China from the Communists.
 Many of these neighborhoods became permanent and still exist today.

 Beginning in the 1950s, the Taiwan Provincial Government was moved out of Taipei to central Taiwan for security reasons.
-Several planned communities were created to house these government employees, including:
+Several new planned communities were created to house these government employees.
+The first planned community under the background was Guangfu New Village, located in Wufeng, Taichung.
+After Guangfu New Village, other communities were created as well: